 Harworth Colliery FC are based just to the south of the Nottinghamshire/Yorkshire border in the village of Bircotes & Harworth.

-It was decided that we shorten our name from Harworth Colliery Institute in 2011, but it's not uncommon for the club to still get called that given as this was the clubs original name when it was formed in 1931.
+It was decided that the club shorten its name from Harworth Colliery Institute in 2011, but it's not uncommon for the club to still get called that as this was the clubs original name when it was formed in 1931.

 We then joined the Sheffield County Senior League and these were the most productive years in terms of trophies won.